hirosystems/docs/docs/stacks-2.1-upgrades.md

 ## What is PoX-2?

 [Proof-of-transfer(PoX)](https://docs.stacks.co/docs/understand-stacks/proof-of-transfer) is a consensus mechanism in modern blockchains.
 In Stacks 2.05 or earlier versions, this consensus mechanism uses `.PoX` or `.PoX-1` smart contracts.
 With the Stacks 2.1 update, the new fork is updated to `.PoX-2`.

 ### PoX periods

 The PoX-2 fork happens with the following periods.
-These periods helps Hiro understand the transition of the new [network upgrade - SIP-015](https://github.com/stacksgov/sips/blob/feat/sip-015/sips/sip-015/sip-015-network-upgrade.md).
+These periods help Hiro understand the transition of the new [network upgrade - SIP-015](https://github.com/stacksgov/sips/blob/feat/sip-015/sips/sip-015/sip-015-network-upgrade.md).

-- **`Period 1`** — Before the 2.1 fork
+- **`Period 1`**—Before the 2.1 fork
-- **`Period 2`** — In the 2.1 fork, but before the first PoX-2 reward cycle
-  - **`Period 2a`** — In the 2.1 fork, but before v1_unlock_height
-  - **`Period 2b`** — In the 2.1 fork, after v1_unlock_height, but before the first PoX-2 reward cycle
+- **`Period 2`**—In the 2.1 fork, but PoX-2 has not started yet
-- **`Period 3`** — In the 2.1 fork, now PoX-2 is active
+- **`Period 3`**—In the 2.1 fork, now PoX-2 is active

 > **_NOTE:_**
 >
-> PoX-2 is not immediately used for reward cyles after the 2.1 fork!
+> PoX-2 is not immediately used for reward cycles after the 2.1 fork!
 Period 2 (2a and 2b) allows stackers to stack and delegate their funds using PoX-2.

-Now, lets dive into each product and understand the new features or improvements to the existing features for Stacks 2.1 updates.
+Now, let's dive into each product and understand the new features or improvements to the existing features for Stacks 2.1 updates.

 ## Clarinet

 ### Update Devnet settings

+If you are new to Clarinet, refer to the [Getting started](../docs/clarinet/getting-started.md) guide to install clarinet, [set up local development environment](clarinet/how-to-guides/how-to-set-up-local-development-environment.md) and [create your project](clarinet/how-to-guides/how-to-create-new-project.md)

+To upgrade your clarinet version, you can refer to [install from a pre-built binary](clarinet/getting-started.md#install-from-a-pre-built-binary) or [install from source using Cargo](clarinet/getting-started.md#install-from-source-using-cargo).

-After you [set up local development environment](clarinet/how-to-guides/how-to-set-up-local-development-environment.md) and [create your project](clarinet/how-to-guides/how-to-create-new-project.md), navigate to your project directory and then to `settings/Devnet.toml`.
+After installing the latest version of Clarinet, navigate to your project directory and then to `settings/Devnet.toml`.

 You'll find a section [devnet] with the following settings.